 Baltimore, Maryland is a fantastic city filled with great restaurants, hotels, and easily accessible transportation.
-What’s even more great is the Baltimore National Aquarium that offers its visitors a great experience with a beautiful design and educational exhibits.
+What’s even greater is the Baltimore National Aquarium that offers its visitors a great experience with beautiful design and educational exhibits.
 We decided to take a trip to Baltimore, Maryland to celebrate Valentine’s Day.
 We are beginning to get into the habit of visiting a new aquarium around the country during this time of year.
-Since the Baltimore National Aquarium was only about two and half hours away from us in New Jersey, we thought it’d be the perfect destination for our mini vacation!
+Since the Baltimore National Aquarium was only about two and a half hours away from us in New Jersey, we thought it’d be the perfect destination for our mini-vacation!

 1. The Exhibits at Baltimore National Aquarium

 The National Aquarium includes a variety of exhibits, including Amazon River Forest, Atlantic Coral Reef, Australia: Wild Extremes, Blacktip Reef, Dolphin Discovery, Jellies Invasion, Living Seashore, Maryland: Mountains to Sea, North Atlantic to the Pacific, Shark Alley, Surviving Through Adaptation, and Upland Tropical Rain Forest.
 My personal favorites was the Blacktip Reef and Jellies Invasion.
 Below are a few shots that I took during the trip!

 2. The Heaps Of Education at The Baltimore National Aquarium